martinber/noaa-apt/docs/how-it-works.md

 sample as the first one but removes the DC component of the APT signal before doing the cross correlation.

-Here you can see close up of a peak.
+Here you can see a close up of a peak.

 ![Sync cross correlation peak]({{ site.baseurl }}/images/syncing_zoom.png)